KaiserWerk/Tiny-Build-Server/docs/installation.md

 By default, there are no registered users; the first account registration creates an administrative user you can use to manage your build server.

+At first startup of the Docker image, an administrative user with the name 'admin', the email 'test@mail.org' and the password 'test' is created.